-Glen Dunlap, Ph.D., is a research professor at the University of South Florida in Tampa and the University of Nevada, Reno, where he works on research, training, and demonstration projects in the areas of positive behavior support, child protection, early intervention, developmental disabilities, and family support.
-He has been involved with individuals with disabilities for more than 40 years and has served as a teacher, administrator, researcher, and university faculty member.
+Glen Dunlap, Ph.D., has been involved with individuals with disabilities for more than 45 years and has served as a teacher, administrator, researcher, and university faculty member.
 He has directed numerous research and training projects and has been awarded dozens of federal and state grants to pursue this work.
-He has authored more than 220 articles and book chapters, coedited 4 books, and served on 15 editorial boards.
-Dr. Dunlap was a founding editor of the Journal of Positive Behavior Interventions and is the current editor of Topics in Early Childhood Special Education.
+He has authored more than 250 articles and book chapters, co-edited numerous books, and served on 15 editorial boards.
+He was one of the founders of the Association for Positive Behavior Support and served terms as Treasurer and President of that organization.
+He is also the lead author on each of the books in the PTR series.
+Dr. Dunlap was a founding editor of the Journal of Positive Behavior Interventions and served for 10 years as the editor of Topics in Early Childhood Special Education.
+Dr. Dunlap lives in Reno, Nevada, and is affiliated with the University of Nevada, Reno.

-Kelly Wilson, B.S., works on two projects that utilize the principles of implementation science to directly support systems change and implementation of evidence-based practices to a level of fidelity that affects common practice and child outcomes.
-In addition to supporting systems change, she also provides training and focused support to staff, teachers, and families in the Pyramid Model and challenging behaviors using the Prevent-Teach-Reinforce (PTR) process.
+Kelly Wilson, M.A., ECC, is a trainer, consultant, and researcher currently working with the Pyramid Model Consortium and Brookes-On-Location.
+Ms. Wilson provides training and consultation in early childhood education programs that include administrators and leaders, program directors, staff, teachers, and families to support implementation of the Pyramid Model, all Prevent-Teach-Reinforce (PTR) products, and systems change.
 Previously, Ms. Wilson worked for the University of Colorado Denver for 13 years as a research assistant.
 She spent 5 years working on PTR research by supporting staff, teachers, and families with children with severe and persistent challenging behavior.
 She also worked as a consultant for Learning Experiences: An Alternative Program for Preschoolers and Parents (LEAP) Outreach Project, providing consultation in early childhood to preschools and elementary schools serving children with autism and challenging behaviors.
-Ms. Wilson has been involved in almost every aspect of early intervention and general and special education, with a special emphasis on children with challenging behaviors.
-She is the mother of four extraordinary children who all have fragile X syndrome and has experience with challenging behavior at a personal as well as a professional level.
-She has extensive experience as a trainer, coach, and mentor, and she specializes in challenging behavior and inclusive education.
+Ms. Wilson has been involved in almost every aspect of early childhood, with an emphasis on challenging behaviors and inclusive education.
+She is the mother of four extraordinary children who all have fragile X syndrome and has gained experience with challenging behavior at a personal and professional level.

-Phillip Strain, Ph.D., is Professor of Educational Psychology and Director of the Positive Early Learning Experiences Center in the School of Education and Human Development at the University of Colorado Denver.
+Phillip Strain, Ph.D., is James C. Kennedy Endowed Chair in Urban Education at the Morgridge College of Education and Director of the Positive Early Learning Experiences Center at the University of Denver.
 Dr. Strain is the author of more than 300 professional papers that have focused on young children with autism, prevention of challenging behavior, and inclusion practices.
 In his 4 decades in the field, he has been a teacher, early intervention program administrator, and university professor.
-Dr. Strain's research on challenging behavior and autism has received more than 50 million dollars in grant support, and this work has garnered multiple career achievement awards.
+Dr. Strain's research on challenging behavior and autism has received more than \$80 million in grant support, and this work has garnered multiple career achievement awards.